vand3rlinden/vand3rlinden.github.io/content/post/s-mime-enhancing-email-security.md

 A challenge password []: **LEAVE BLANK**
 An optional company name []: **LEAVE BLANK**
 ```
-**Note:** If you are requesting an S/MIME e-mail certificate for your organization, fill in the `Organization Name` and `Organizational Unit Name` fields instead of `N/A`.
+**Note:** If you are requesting an S/MIME e-mail certificate for your personal e-mail, enter `N/A` in the `Organization Name` and `Organizational Unit Name` fields.

-4. The `certificate.csr` file is now created in the `tmp` directory.
+4. The `certificate.csr` file is now created in the `/tmp` directory.
 You can upload the `CSR` file to a trusted Certificate Authority (CA), such as [Sectigo](https://sectigostore.com/id/email-signing-certificate).

 ## Configuring and installing the S/MIME email certificate
 After the CA signs the certificate, you can download the certificate, for example, in `.crt` format.
 This `.crt` file is your public key.